-Workgroup Projects
+Projects

-Each student will belong to a working group.
-Each workgroup will be responsible to find at least one dataset and apply what is learned in class to that dataset in addition to the datasets provided in class.
-A presentation and report are required to be produced as a group and clearly detailed as to who undertook what tasks.
-All students will present during their workgroup presentation.
-Details on working groups will be provided on Moodle.
+Each student will be responsible to find at least one dataset and apply what is learned in class to that dataset in addition to the datasets provided in class.
+The final exam will consist of an oral, in-person presentation and discussion on what was produced.
+Details will be provided on Moodle.